 Pennsylvania leads the nation in the number of protected farms and acres of farmland, with more than 4,550 farms and 486,000 acres of land permanently preserved for agricultural production.
 State and county governments have been purchasing easements since 1989.
 Funded by the state’s Environmental Stewardship Fund and a tax on cigarettes, the Agricultural Conservation Easement Purchase Program has spent more than $1.2 billion on these easements.

-To be considered for protection under the program, land is evaluated based on size of parcel, use of conservation and nutrient management, likelihood of conversion to other uses, and quality of cropland.
+To be considered for protection under the program, the land is evaluated based on the size of the parcel, use of conservation and nutrient management, the likelihood of conversion to other uses, and quality of cropland.
 Find out more at http://bit.ly/1n2byjC.

 The Farmland Preservation Program has spent more than $31.6 million to protect nearly 7,000 acres on nearly 100 farms since 1985.
 In considering parcels for the program, criteria such as nearby development pressures, soil quality, protection of water supplies and quality, and viability of the farm are taken into account.
 Details are athttp://1.usa.gov/1n2bVur.